johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part6.md

 #### Get the Code

 All of the code in these articles is available [here](xxx).
 As always, these tutorials work best if you follow along with the code.
 The [README](xxx) covers all the steps you need to get the repository, build the apps, and follow along.
 It's easy!
 I strongly encourage you to do so.
 Note that each article has a corresponding branch in the repository.
-For example, this article (part 3), has a corresponding branch called `part3`.
+For example, this article (Part 3), has a corresponding branch called `part3`.
 Read on, or [get more details here](xxx) on using the repository.

 #### Git checkout the current version